CONFIDENTIAL HELPLINE

 713-981-7645

-Abuse in the LGBTQIA+ Community
+Abuse in the LGBTQ+ Community

 Daya strives to be a welcoming and affirming space for survivors of all gender identities, gender expressions, and sexual orientations, providing culturally specific services that consider the many parts of their identities.
 All services are available to survivors of any gender and sexual orientation.